 Awarded to graduate students pursuing doctoral study in the following cancer nursing fields: research, education, administration or clinical practice. awards are made for up to four years with a stipend of $15,000 per year.

 Army Nurse Candidate Program

 ANCP offers a $10,000 bonus: $5,000 upon acceptance of enrollment documents and $5,000 at start of senior year for students in the program for two years or upon graduation for students in the program for one year.
 A monthly stipend for $1,000: Must be enrolled as a full-time student to receive the stipend.
 (This includes the summer months.).
 To qualify for ANCP you must be a junior or senior nursing student enrolled full time in an accredited BSN program, possess a minimum 3.2 GPA, be a U.S. citizen, and meet the moral and physical qualifications to become an Army Officer.
 This is not a ROTC program, so you will not have to be enrolled in any ROTC classes.
 For more information about this program and other Army benefits contact SFC Milton Kamala at (502) 423-7342 or email at Milton.Kamala@usarec.army.mil.

 Baptist Hospital East Knowledge Program

 * Student must be admitted to Upper Division to apply.
 The Baptist East Knowledge Program provided funding for students majoring in Nursing.
 The program provides $5,000 a year for traditional students and $15,000 for accelerated students.
-For more information, please visit their website.
+For more information, please visit the Baptist Hospital East website.
 For every $2,500 paid on behalf of the individual for the educational loan program, six months of full-time employment is required upon graduation.

 Baptist East Nurse Extern Program